Working towards a plastic-free Nigeria

-The African continent is urbanising rapidly, and with that reality has come the very urban challenge of dealing with plastic waste.
+The African continent is urbanizing rapidly, and with that reality has come the very urban challenge of dealing with plastic waste.
 For countries like Nigeria, plastic pollution from multinational brand corporations is having a detrimental impact on the environmental health of citizens.
-Determined to tackle this pressing issue, GAIA members from Nigeria held a workshop to strategise on how to ensure a future free from plastic pollution in the country.
+Determined to tackle this pressing issue, GAIA members from Nigeria held a workshop to strategize on how to ensure a future free from plastic pollution in the country.

-The workshop, which took place from the 07 October to 09 October 2020 in Nigeria Lagos, was organised by the Centre for Earth Works (CFEW), Environmental Rights Action (ERA), Green Knowledge Foundation (GKF), Pan African Vision for the Environment (PAVE) and the Sustainable Research and Action for Environmental Development (SRADev).
+The workshop, which took place from the 07 October to 09 October 2020 in Nigeria Lagos, was organized by the Centre for Earth Works (CFEW), Environmental Rights Action (ERA), Green Knowledge Foundation (GKF), Pan African Vision for the Environment (PAVE) and the Sustainable Research and Action for Environmental Development (SRADev).

 The gathering stemmed from the results calculated during the 2019 #BreakFreeFromPlastic Brand Audit.
 The activity revealed two realisations, firstly that multinational corporations were producing high amounts of non-recyclable materials in Nigeria.
 Secondly, high volumes of single-use water sachets, produced by Nigerian water brands, were one of the main sources of plastic pollution.
-While many parts of West Africa face the challenge of not having safe drinking water, our member organisations were determined to take steps to demand that there be an alternative delivery system for this basic human need.
+While many parts of West Africa face the challenge of not having safe drinking water, our member organizations were determined to take steps to demand that there be an alternative delivery system for this basic human need.

 During the workshop, GAIA members engaged with participants from local government, civil society, the plastic industry as well as the media, where they raised issues around plastic policy and sustainable waste management.
 One of the issues raised was the need for data on the number of plastic products being manufactured and imported in Nigeria.
 Furthermore, members raised that there was a need for standard guidelines within the plastic management sector.